 Ref: WIRCCG_2024 Version: 5 Purpose This document is part of a suite of policies that the Integrated Care Board (ICB) uses to drive its commissioning of healthcare.
 Each policy in that suite is a separate public document in its own right but will be applied with reference to other policies in that suite.
-Supersedes: Wirral Commissioning Policy 2019/2020 issued 1 st April 2019 - Updated September 2024 Author (inc Job Title): Midlands and Lancashire Commissioning support Unit - Policy Development Programme Ratified by: (Name of responsible Committee) NHS Wirral Clinical Commissioning Group - Governing Body (June 2019) Date Ratified/Updated: 18 March 2024 Date Published and where (Intranet or Website): 18 March 2024 (Website) Review date: 2024-25 Target audience: All Wirral & Merseyside NHS organisations and staff
+Supersedes: Wirral Commissioning Policy 2019/2020 issued 1st April 2019 - Updated September 2024 Author (inc Job Title): Midlands and Lancashire Commissioning support Unit - Policy Development Programme Ratified by: (Name of responsible Committee) NHS Wirral Clinical Commissioning Group - Governing Body (June 2019) Date Ratified/Updated: 18 March 2024 Date Published and where (Intranet or Website): 18 March 2024 (Website) Review date: 2024-25 Target audience: All Wirral & Merseyside NHS organisations and staff

-Document control: Document control: Date: Version Number: Section and Description of Change April 2019 1 Policy ratified by NHS Wirral CCG June 2019 2 Policy amended by NHS Wirral CCG April 20233ICB policies 01/04/2023 as referenced and as listed in Appendix 5.
-Readers should note the following standalone NHS Wirral CCG commid documented separately, outside of this document, these will be subject part of the ICB's policy harmonisation programme of work: Readers should note the following standalone NHS Wirral CCG commissioning policies are documented separately, outside of this document, these will be subject to review and update as part of the ICB's policy harmonisation programme of work: Continuous Glucose Monitoring September 2023 4 Policy document amended to include hyperlinks to ICB policies (Phase 1).
-18 March 20245Policy document amended to include additional hyperlinks to ICB policies (Phase 2).
+Document control: ocument control: Date: Version Number: Section and Description of Change April 2019 1 Policy ratified by NHS Wirral CCG June 2019 2 Policy amended by NHS Wirral CCG April 2023 3 ICB por Readed documpart of Co.
+Global Co.
+Policy amended to illustrate removal of policy positions as superseded by Wirral and Merseyside ICB policies 01/04/2023 as referenced and as listed in Appendix 5.
+Readers should note the following standalone NHS Wirral CCG commissioning policies are documented separately, outside of this document, these will be subject to review and update as part of the ICB's policy harmonisation programme of work: • Continuous Glucose Monitoring • Gluten Free • Subfertility September 2023 4 Policy document amended to include hyperlinks to ICB policies (Phase 1).
+18 March 2024 5 Policy document amended to include additional hyperlinks to ICB policies (Phase 2).